 - If you take the blood-thinning drug warfarin (Coumadin), you may need to eat less of vitamin K containing foods.

 - Even more important, you may also need to eat the same amount of vitamin K-containing foods every day.
 Sudden changes in vitamin K consumption can change the effect of anticoagulants.

 - You should know that vitamin K or foods containing vitamin K can affect how warfarin works.
 It is important for you to keep vitamin K levels in your blood constant on a day to day basis.

 Ask your health care provider if you need to monitor your intake of vitamin K containing foods and how much you can eat.

-Recommendations for vitamin K, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the Institute of Medicine.
+Recommendations for vitamin K, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine.
 DRI is a term for a set of reference intakes that are used to plan and assess the nutrient intakes of healthy people.
 These values, which vary by age and sex, include:

 Recommended Dietary Allowance (RDA): The average daily level of intake that is enough to meet the nutrient needs of nearly all (97% to 98%) healthy people.
 An RDA is an intake level based on scientific research evidence.

 Adequate Intake (AI): This level is established when there is not enough scientific research evidence to develop an RDA.
 It is set at a level that is thought to ensure enough nutrition.